3 Reasons Your Toilet Should Probably Be Replaced

 You can inspect for leaks by placing a few drops of food coloring into your tank.
 Check out our blog post on “How to Test for & Repair a Running Toilet.”

 2. Frequent Repairs

 Are you on a friendly basis with your technician because of all the repairs you’re needing?
 A constantly clogged toilet is a good indication that you need to have it replaced.
-If the cost of repairs is close to what a replace would cost, the cost-efficient thing to do is replace.
+If the cost of repairs is close to what a replacement would cost, the cost-efficient thing to do is replace.
 You can upgrade to a new, more efficient toilet that will save you money on repairs and keep you happy for years to come.

 3. Water Guzzler

-If you haven’t already upgraded to a low-flow toilet, now is the perfect time.
+If you haven’t already upgraded to a low-flow toilet, now is a perfect time.
 Because toilets account for nearly 30 percent of indoor water consumption, it’s important to use the most efficient product.
 An older, inefficient toilet will use six gallons per flush, while a new, more efficient toilet will use 1.6 gallons.
 Upgrade to a WaterSense-labeled toilet and you can save even more water because they use only 1.28 gallons.